 - Role of physiological testing in modern medicine.

-Lectures will present the student with up to date information about the state of clinical diagnostics, including discussion on the future direction of routine diagnostics.
-Lectures within the module over two semesters, will cover the following topics:
+Lectures will present the student with up to date information about the state of clinical diagnostics, including discussion on the future direction of routine diagnostics and patient management.

 B- to B+ (60 – 69%)